-Appropriate coursework will be decided upon in conjunction with the Chair of the Department, the Graduate Coordinator, or the Medical Sciences Graduate Program Committee.
-Under normal circumstances candidates for the master's degree would be expected to complete $\star 9$ at the graduate-level and to prepare and defend a thesis on an approved topic.
+205.67.3 The Degree of PhD Program Requirements Appropriate coursework will be decided upon in conjunction with the Chair of the Department, the Graduate Coordinator or the Medical Sciences Graduate Program Committee.
+Under normal circumstances candidates for the degree would be expected to complete ★12 at the graduate-level and to prepare and defend a thesis on an approved topic.
 Additional courses may be required depending on the student's background.

-The minimum period of residence is three four-month terms of full-time attendance at the University of Alberta.
+The minimum period of residence is four four-month terms of full-time attendance at the University of Alberta.
 Note: This program does not lead to speciality (fellowship) qualifications in Diagnostic Radiology, Radiation Oncology or Nuclear Medicine.

-The length of the program is two to three years.
+Length of Program The length of the program is three to four years.